BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

-Story from the dream, about the mirror in the front yard, the sunlight, the lens in the wall, and the reflecting spot on the wall in the house.
-The house was a mix of Hank's house in CT and Ann and Dave's house in Norridgewock, plus some other influences perhaps.
-It was a nice house, of wealthy people.

-TODO - add the details about the house, the family, their jobs, their ages, their professions, and so on.
-TODO: maybe remove some of the details/sentences around her experience
-TODO: add that the surface of the mirror curved inward, so that it looked rather like a spoon.

-The Andersons lived on a 15-acre plot of land, not quite in the countryside, and not quite in the city.
+The Andersons lived on a 15-acre plot of land, not quite in the countryside, but not quite in the city.

-In their suburb, each home stood on a sizeable plot of land, with a long driveway, and usually a pool.
+In their suburb, each home stood on a sizeable plot of land, with a long driveway, and usually with a pool.

-Homes sat at the end of tree-lined driveways, surrounded by neatly trimmed lawns, and visually hidden from the roadways.
+Homes were nestled at the end of tree-lined driveways, surrounded by neatly trimmed lawns, and usually visually hidden from the roadway.

-A well-mannered peacefulness reigned throughout.
+A well-mannered peacefulness and decency reigned throughout the town.

-The Anderson residence was both homely and stately: ivy-covered stucco exteriors, arched doorways, and thick cherry wood doors.
+The Anderson residence was both homely and stately: ivy-covered stucco tan exteriors, arched doorways, and thick cherry wood doors.

-Sarah and Evan had grown up in the home.
+The children, Sarah and Evan, had both grown up in the home.

-Sarah was 21, a rising senior at a well-known college, majoring in chemistry, with plans to become a scientist.
+Sarah was 21, a rising senior at a well-known college, and was majoring in chemistry with plans to become a doctor.

-Evan was 26 and worked in real estate development.
+Evan was 26 and worked in marketing.
 He'd studied economics in college, also at a well-known college.

 Growing up, there was a particular family ritual, specific to the home.